Zegocover/fleet-api-docs/docs/driver_assignment_quote_endpoint.md

-## Driver Assignment Request
+## Driver Assignment Quote

-The driver assignment request object is required to be created first before a driver assignment can be created.
+The driver assignment quote object is required to be created first before a driver assignment can be created.

-### Create Driver Assignment Request
+### Create Driver Assignment Quote

 In order to create a driver assignment quote you must have created a [driver](./driver_endpoint.md) and a [vehicle](./vehicle_endpoint.md) first and have an active [policy](./policy_endpoint.md).